MadibaGroup/2024-zkFBA/K Drafts/TBD?.md

   before this turn ended.
-Worth remembering as a check to repeat after future sections: grep the draft for internal planning vocabulary ("companion paper" is fine/intentional, but "zeeperio"/"structural model"/"per Kimia" etc should never appear in manuscript prose).
+Worth remembering as a check to repeat after future sections: grep the draft for internal planning vocabulary ("companion paper" is fine/intentional, but "zeeperio"/"structural model"/"per author" etc should never appear in manuscript prose).
 - **§7 Conclusion**: written, single section, no subsections (matches Zeeperio's own short-conclusion cadence).
 Restates the paper's core move (crossing the arithmetization boundary the companion paper stopped at),